 - Will I go to jail?

-Schedule B & Foreign Income Basics
+Schedule B & Overseas Income Basics

 If the IRS believes you were willful, the penalties can be bad (See Manafort).
 But (even if you are willful), you may qualify for an amnesty program that can reduce or even eliminate your penalties, and avoid a criminal investigation.

-Schedule B, Foreign Accounts
+Schedule B, Overseas Accounts

 This is true, even if you do not meet the FBAR filing threshold, and/or the Form 8938 (FATCA) threshold filing requirement.
-Schedule B is not asking you how much; rather, it is just asking whether you have any ownership or signature authority over any foreign accounts.
+Schedule B is not asking you how much; rather, it is just asking whether you have any ownership or signature authority over any overseas accounts.

 Online Fear Mongering